chankiyu22/BlackMountain/README.md

 ## How to Run
 Run our app using 'node app.js'.
 This will open a server on port 3000.

+## Project Assignment 5
+Additions that we made for this project:

+1. Database
+   - 326.sqlite: created and filled db for users, groups, tweets, followers

 ## Project Assignment 4
 Additions that we made for this project: